 At this point Chris was like, “You know that little shovel we have that’s really kind of flat and sharp?
 I find that works pretty well.”

 I gave it a try and I was all, “Wow!
 This actually works really well.
 It really gives this super crisp edge.
 Seriously, Chris, it’s almost like it was made just for this job…. oh… wait a second.
-It is made for this job isn’t it?”
+It is made to edge a flower bed isn’t it?”

-Then I dropped my shovel and ran for my camera because I’d just learned something super valuable for all the gardener wannabes out there.
+Then I dropped my shovel and ran for my camera because I’d just learned something super valuable to share with all of my fellow gardener wannabes out there.